-Saltwater monitoring network for the Lauwersmeer area
+Saltwater monitoring network for the lake Lauwersmeer area

-Connection between Lauwersmeer and the Wadden Sea
+Connection between lake Lauwersmeer and the Wadden Sea

 Measurement results are made public

-Water safety forms basis for exploration
+Water safety forms basis for exploratory study

 Programmatic Approach to Large Water Bodies

-On behalf of the Programmatic Approach to Large Water Bodies (PAGW), the Minister of Infrastructure and Water Management (IenW) has pledged a contribution of €10 million to the project by the end of 2023.
-The €3.12 million is the first part of this amount.
-The PAGW is a national program of the Ministries of Agriculture, Fisheries, Food Security, and Nature (LVVN) and Infrastructure and Water Management, with the aim of improving ecological water quality and strengthening nature in the Dutch large waterways.
-The partners with whom the Noorderzijlvest Water Authority is collaborating within the Programmatic Approach to Large Water Bodies (PAGW) Future-Proof Lauwersmeer are: Rijkswaterstaat North Netherlands, Staatsbosbeheer, and the Netherlands Enterprise Agency.
+On behalf of the Programmatic Approach to Large Water Bodies (PAGW), the Minister of Infrastructure and Water Management (IenW) committed 10 million euros to the project at the end of 2023.
+The 3.12 million euros is the first instalment of this amount.
+The PAGW is a national programme of the Ministries of Agriculture, Fisheries, Food Security, and Nature (LVVN) and of Infrastructure and Water Management, aimed at improving ecological water quality and strengthening nature in the Netherlands’ large water bodies.
+The partners with whom Noorderzijlvest Water Authority collaborates within the Programmatic Approach to Large Water Bodies (PAGW) Future-Proof lake Lauwersmeer are: Rijkswaterstaat Northern Netherlands, Staatsbosbeheer (Dutch Forestry Commission), and the Netherlands Enterprise Agency.